devaneyj3/Todo_Front_End/README.md

-This is this is the front end code of the to do app that I made in react.
+This is a simple full stack todo app

+Made with React and AWS